-The deadline to apply for scholarships is April 15, 2014.
-Beginning January 1, 2013 we will also no longer accept paper application forms.
-The online application will be made available online starting January 1, 2014 and will close on April 15, 2014.
-Supporting application materials (transcripts and recommendation letters) will still be accepted in paper form.
+The deadline to apply for scholarships is April 15 of each calendar year.
+The online application will be made available online starting January 1 and will close on April 15.
+Beginning January 2015, supporting application materials (transcripts and recommendation letters) will no longer be accepted in paper form.

-Who should write the letter of recommendation required to apply for a JSRCC scholarship?
+Who should write the letter of recommendation required to apply for a Reynolds scholarship?

-Recommendations are an important part of the award process.
+Recommendations are an important part of the application and evaluation process.
 Consequently, a letter of recommendation must be submitted to the Scholarship Office by the appropriate deadline in order to complete your application packet.
-Current Reynolds students must get a letter of recommendation from current or previous faculty member.
-High school students must get recommendation letters from current or previous teachers.
-Although all scholarship applicants are encouraged to get recommendation letters from a professor/teacher, if you are unable to secure a letter from such a source, you may get a recommendation letter from a pastor, employer, or other person who can speak about your qualifications.
+Current Reynolds students should secure a letter of recommendation from current or previous faculty member.
+High school students should secure recommendation letters from current or previous teachers, guidance counselors, advisors or coaches.
+Although all scholarship applicants are encouraged to get recommendation letters from a professor/teacher, if you are unable to secure a letter from such a source, you may submit a letter from a pastor, employer, supervisor/manager or other person who can speak about your qualifications.
 Please note, recommendation letters authored by relatives/family members are not acceptable.

 How long will my scholarship application remain active?

 All completed applications will remain current for one year.
 Both award recipients and those who do not receive an award will be considered again the following semester if there are funds available.
 Applications will automatically expire at the end of the year (December).
 After your application has expired, you may reapply for scholarships but you must complete another application packet and secure another letter of recommendation.
 The letter of recommendation may be from the same person but it must be a current letter.

 How are recipients selected and notified?